Methodology

 How are scores calculated?

-• Each confirmed source can contribute up to 100 points for one year.
+• Each confirmed source can give a game up to 100 points for one year.

 • If vote totals are public, points are split by each game's share of the vote.